CUSTOMER STORY

 Interabled Couple's Road to Mobility Independence

 “The level of thought and care that goes into these vehicles speaks volumes.
-I would recommend anyone to consider a BraunAbility vehicle.”
+I would recommend anyone consider a BraunAbility vehicle.”

 Read More

-Every road has its twists and turns, leading to places we don’t always expect.
-For Sam Scribner and Katarina Mandiola, that road led to each other.
 They met in 2020 through a shared love of travel.
-Scribner described meeting his now fiancée saying, “We met because we were both building vehicles we could travel in.
+Scribner said of meeting his now-fiancée, “We met because we were both building vehicles we could travel in.
 My sister and I were converting a school bus, and Katarina was working on a Ford Transit.”

-Over the next few years, they finished converting their vehicles, traveled together, and fell in love.
+Over the next few years, they finished converting their vehicles, traveled together and fell in love.
 Eventually, they decided to settle down, selling the vehicles they converted and purchasing a fixer-upper in Florida.
 As they renovate their home to ensure accessibility for Scribner, a new vehicle sits in the driveway — a wheelchair accessible BraunAbility Chrysler Pacifica.

 Life Before a Wheelchair Accessible Vehicle